 For example, in Texas, parent-child incest is considered the most egregious offense, regardless of whether the victim is a minor or is above the age of consent.
 This act is classified as a second-degree felony, carrying a potential sentence of 2 to 20 years in prison, a fine of up to $10,000, or both.
 Sexual relationships between other family members covered by Texas law are classified as a third-degree felony, with a potential for a maximum of 10 years in prison, a fine as high as $10,000, or both.

 People can also be charged with incest for marrying a close relative and engaging in sex with them.
-In Texas, that relative could even be a first cousin.
+In Texas, sexual relationships between first cousins are criminalized under Penal Code § 25.02, which includes the child of a person’s aunt or uncle within the prohibited relationships.

 Consanguinity and Genetic Risks